Meet the ARMS Team

 Sophie Sparrow

-Sophie has worked at ARMS since March 2015 and graduated with a Bachelor’s Degree in Environmental Science from the University of the Fraser Valley.
-She also completed minor in Communications obtaining a Professional Communication Essentials Certificate.
+Sophie has worked at ARMS since March 2015 and graduated with a Bachelor’s Degree in Environmental Science from the University of the Fraser Valley, with a minor in Communications.
 Over the course of her degree she developed a passion for water and the processes occurring in a watershed that affect a rivers water geochemistry.
 Sophie was a part of a global project called the “Global Rivers Observatory”, based out of Woods Hole Oceanographic Institute, where a team of researchers collect water samples from different locations around the world.
-Sophie attended Woods Hole Oceanographic Institution, in her last year of university, at looking at the seasonal variation of water geochemistry in BC’s Fraser River Basin.
+Sophie attended Woods Hole Oceanographic Institution looking at the seasonal variation of water geochemistry in BC’s Fraser River Basin.
 She enjoys spending time outside exploring new adventures with her family including fishing, hiking and camping.

 Dan Mikolay